 - Register the manuscript with the ISMRM Central Office, providing a letter on departmental letterhead from the supervisor.
 This letter should be a statement from the applicant’s mentor, supervisor, or department head certifying the originality and independence of the work and that the applicant meets all the criteria for the competition.
 The statement should discuss the candidate’s specific contribution to the work with an estimate of the percentage of the contribution made by the candidate (which should be substantial).

 - The Young Investigator Awards Committee will select up to three finalists for each award.
 The finalists will make oral presentations at the Annual Meeting.
-Conference abstracts will only be solicited from finalists in early January 2019 and will be an overview of the finalist’s contributions to the research topic covered in the manuscript.
+Conference abstracts will only be solicited from finalists in early January 2022 and will be an overview of the finalist’s contributions to the research topic covered in the manuscript.
 This solicited conference abstract will not be reviewed but will be included in the program for reference.
-YIA applicants are welcome to proffer abstracts via the standard submission process (deadline in November 2018) on the topic of their paper or other topics, although any submission will naturally will be expected to conform to accepted standards for novelty compared to previously published work.
+YIA applicants are welcome to proffer abstracts via the standard submission process (by the deadline noted above) on the topic of their paper or other topics, although any submission naturally will be expected to conform to accepted standards for novelty compared to previously published work.

 - The winners will be selected on the basis of the scientific quality and originality of their manuscripts, their research and academic track record, and quality of presentations.
 Winners will be named before the close of the Annual Meeting.

 How to Apply (all steps must be completed)

 - Manuscript must be submitted electronically to one of the Society’s journals (W.S.
 Moore applicants must submit to the Journal of Magnetic Resonance Imaging, and I.I.
 Rabi applicants to Magnetic Resonance in Medicine).
 Applicant must indicate on the manuscript submission form that the applicant wishes the manuscript to be considered for the Young Investigator Award program.
 Instructions are provided on both journal websites.